Arraignment in Florida

 Consult a Lawyer

 If you've been arrested or charged with a crime, you should contact a criminal defense attorney as soon as possible.
 An experienced lawyer can advise you of the applicable law (and changes in it), guide you through the court process, and assist in trying to get you out of jail.
-Such an attorney can, for example, explain whether you have a right to a preliminary hearing and how to enforce that right.
+Such an attorney can, for example, explain the circumstances where the prosecution can seek pretrial detention and how seeking it affects the proceedings.
+Such an attorney can also explain whether you have a right to a preliminary hearing and how to enforce that right.